 Post More Videos

-Try Out Paid Ad Placement
+Use Paid Ad Placement

 Start That Blog

-Blogs are an ideal venue for highlighting your property’s personality through sharing the latest goings-on at and near your hotel, like amenity upgrades, new menu items, hotel events, specials and packages, local events, nearby attractions and that hot new restaurant that opened up down the street.
+Highlight your property’s personality by sharing the latest goings-on like amenity upgrades, new menu items, specials and packages, local events, nearby attractions, and that hot new restaurant that opened down the street.

 Always keep in mind what value your post offers potential guests, even if that value is mainly entertainment.
 Consider your audience.
 Again, if that audience is retirees, they’re probably not looking for the ten best places to take their toddler.